Slain Papillion woman remembered as loving mother and caretaker

 “We, also, at the WCA will do what’s called a danger assessment, where we will look at some of those risk factors, and firearms automatically jump those risk factors up for people,” Scherer said.
 “Those are just dangerous situations to be in.”

-Resources like the Women’s Center for Advancement can provide guidance to those who want to either leave an abusive relationship or remain in a relationship while taking precautions to ensure they are safe, Scherer said.
+Resources like the WCA can provide guidance to those who want to either leave an abusive relationship or remain in a relationship while taking precautions to ensure they are safe, Scherer said.

 The center’s hotline at 402-345-7273 is available 24/7 for those in need of help.